djeada/Linux-Notes/notes/networking.md

 ### DNS Troubleshooting

-DNS hiccups can surface due to various triggers like misaligned DNS configurations, unreachable DNS servers, or lags in DNS record updates.
-When facing difficulties accessing specific online content, it's vital to ascertain if DNS is the root cause.
+DNS issues can arise due to misconfigurations, unreachable DNS servers, or delays in DNS record updates.
+When encountering difficulties accessing websites, it's crucial to determine if DNS is the underlying problem.

-#### Potential DNS Indicators:
+Potential Indicators of DNS Issues:

-1. Inability to reach websites using domain names, but successful access using direct IP addresses.
+1. If you can't reach websites using their domain names but can access them using direct IP addresses, it could indicate DNS issues.
-2. Web browsers presenting errors like "Server not found" or "DNS resolution error."
+2. Errors like "Server not found" or "DNS resolution error" in web browsers often point to DNS problems.
-3. Recent DNS setting modifications or a transition to a different DNS server.
+3. Issues may occur after modifying DNS settings or switching to a new DNS server.

-#### Handy Tools for DNS Diagnostics:
+Tools for DNS Diagnostics:

+I. dig

-1. **dig**: A potent tool, `dig` delivers an exhaustive DNS query analysis, inclusive of the answer, authority, and more.
+- `dig` is a powerful tool for conducting detailed DNS queries, providing comprehensive information including the answer, authority, and additional sections.

-For instance: `dig www.example.com`
+- To query information about a domain, you would use: `dig www.example.com`.

+II. nslookup

-2. **nslookup**: An interactive command-line interface tool, `nslookup` probes DNS servers to retrieve domain or IP address mappings and can even display info about the engaged DNS server.
+- This interactive command-line tool queries DNS servers to find domain name or IP address mappings and can provide information about the DNS server being queried.

-Example: `nslookup www.example.com`
+- To find the IP address of a domain, use: `nslookup www.example.com`.

+III. host

-3. **host**: With simplicity at its core, `host` executes DNS lookups and unveils the results.
-It's adept at finding an IP for a domain or vice versa.
+- Focusing on simplicity, `host` is used for DNS lookups to quickly find the IP address of a domain or the domain of an IP address.

-For instance: `host www.example.com`

-Harnessing these tools will empower you to decode and tackle many common DNS-related issues, ensuring a smoother online experience.
+- To get the IP address for a domain, you would use: `host www.example.com`.

 ## Default Gateway